© 2010-2014 by K. A. Solarski

 Twitter / Facebook

-I'm interested in classical art and design theory, and how video game interaction has changed the way in which we interpret and engage with images.
-My current video game projects seek to explore new narrative and expressive possiblities inspired by classical art, animation, and film.
+I'm interested in classical art, animation, and film design theory, and how video game interaction has changed the way in which we interpret and engage with images.
+My particular focus is on adapting techniques from classical art, film and animation to convey more complex narratives and emotions in video games.

-You can read about key art and design concepts that I've developed in an article that I wrote for Gamasutra.
-I've given talks on classical art and video game design at various international events and institutions including the Smithsonian Museum's The Art of Video Games exhibition, UCLA Game Lab, NYU Game Center, and FMX Stuttgart.
+I've given talks about the intersections between traditional arts and game design at various international events and institutions including the Smithsonian Museum's The Art of Video Games exhibition, SXSW, UCLA Game Lab, USC Interactive Media Division, NYU Game Center, and FMX Stuttgart.

 I received a BA in computer animation and began working as a 3D character and environment artist for Sony Computer Entertainment in London.
 Eventually, I enrolled in art classes at the Warsaw Academy of Fine Arts, where my interest in applying classical art techniques to video games began.
 I currently develop my own video games under SOLARSKI STUDIO, with the aim of exploring new forms of player interaction and creating more expressive and varied emotional experiences in games.
 I also lecture at SAE in Zurich, Switzerland.

-You're welcome to Like my Facebook Page or follow me on Twitter for the latest news.
+You're welcome to follow me on Facebook, Twitter and Pinterest for the latest news.